EricWay1024/Homological-Algebra-Notes/ha/2-ab.typ

 @rotman[Theorem 5.55] and @pareigis[p.
 211].
 // https://cornellmath.wordpress.com/2008/04/10/abelian-categories-and-module-categories/
 Denote $ F:=Hom(A)(P, -) : cA -> ModR$.
 Using the definition of categorical equivalence, we want to construct another functor $G : ModR -> cA$ and show $F G$ and $G F$ are naturally isomorphic to identity functors.
-We see that in this way $G$ should be left adjoint to $F$, so $G$ must preserves colimits and in particular be right exact.
+We see that in this way $G$ should be left adjoint to $F$, so $G$ must preserve colimits and in particular be right exact.

 Inspired by the discussion above, we define $G$ in the following way.
 We first set $G(R) = P$ and $G(R^(ds I)) = P^(ds I)$.
 Any morphism $f: R^(ds J) -> R^(ds I)$ can be represented by a (possibly infinite) matrix with entries $a_(i j) in R$ for all $i in I$ and $j in J$.
 However, notice that $R = End(A) (P)$ by definition and thus the same matrix $(a_(i j))_(i in I, j in J)$ can also be seen as a morphism $P^(ds J) -> P^(ds I)$, which is defined to be $G(f)$.
 Now, for any $R$-module $M$, we can find a presentation